Neural canonical transformations for vibrational spectra of molecules: Discussions

-Our method presents significant opportunities for improvement, particularly in fully leveraging the capabilities of normalizing flows.
-In theory, it can create a bijection between any probability distributions without changing the topological structure~\cite{papamakarios2021normalizing}, i.e. the nodes of the wavefunction in our research.
-However, the numerical results indicate that the RNVP network has difficulty effectively covering coordinate transformations across a wide range of states as the number of optimized states $M$ increases.
-To overcome this challenge, we need a more powerful neural network that can significantly enhance the model's expressive ability.
-For an enhanced neural network, several crucial attributes are necessary: \begin{itemize} \item The ability to perform beyond the linear transformations of RNVP's coupling layers, enabling non-linear transformations. \item A specialized Jacobian determinant structure, such as lower triangular or block-diagonal, facilitates faster computation. \item It is essential for the network to support second-order differentiation to avoid instability in kinetic energy computations. \item Practical applications do not require the computation of inverse transformations, even though the neural canonical transformation theoretically needs to be bijective. \end{itemize} Given these considerations, several neural network models, such as the neural spline flow model\cite{durkan2019neural} and autoregressive model~\cite{wu2019solving,liu2021solving,xie2023mstar}, have emerged as promising candidates for further exploration.
+This method presents significant opportunities for improvement, particularly in fully leveraging the capabilities of normalizing flows.
+In theory, it can create a bijection between any probability distributions without changing the topological structure~\cite{papamakarios2021normalizing}, i.e. the nodes of the wavefunction in this research.
+In the previous discussion, we mentioned that we can use a more powerful neural network to enhance the expressive ability.
+For an enhanced neural network, several crucial attributes are necessary: \begin{itemize} \item The ability to perform beyond the linear transformations of RNVP's coupling layers, enabling non-linear transformations. \item A specialized Jacobian determinant structure, such as lower triangular or block-diagonal, facilitates faster computation. \item The network needs to support second-order differentiation to avoid instability in kinetic energy computations. \item Practical applications do not require the computation of inverse transformations, even though the neural canonical transformation theoretically needs to be bijective. \end{itemize} Given these considerations, several neural network models, such as the neural spline flow model\cite{durkan2019neural} and autoregressive model~\cite{wu2019solving,liu2021solving,xie2023mstar}, have emerged as promising candidates for further exploration.
 It will be one of the key focuses of our future studies.